ansys/pymapdl/doc/source/examples/extended_examples/Krylov/Harmonic_Analysis_using_krylov_pymapdl.rst

 Harmonic analysis using the Frequency sweep Krylov method
 =========================================================

-This example shows how to use the krylov method in Pymapdl for harmonic analysis.
+This example shows how to use the krylov method in `PyMAPDL <https://mapdl.docs.pyansys.com/>`_ for harmonic analysis.

-How to use the methods:
+These are the main steps required:

--  ``krygensub`` to generate a Krylov subspace for model reduction in harmonic analysis
+-  Generate a Krylov subspace for model reduction in harmonic analysis.
+   Using :func:`KrylovSolver.krygensub() <ansys.mapdl.core.krylov.KrylovSolver.krygensub>` method.

--  ``krysolve`` to reduces system of equations and solve at each frequency.
+-  Reduce the system of equations and solve at each frequency.
+   Using :func:`KrylovSolver.krysolve() <ansys.mapdl.core.krylov.KrylovSolver.krysolve>` method.

--  ``kryexpand`` to expand reduced solution back to FE space.
+-  expand reduced solution back to FE space
+   Using :func:`KrylovSolver.kryexpand() <ansys.mapdl.core.krylov.KrylovSolver.kryexpand>` method.

 Problem Description
 -------------------

-To perform Harmonic analysis on a cylindrical acoustic duct using the Krylov method and study the response of the system over a range of frequencies.
+To perform Harmonic analysis on a cylindrical acoustic duct using the `Krylov method <https://en.wikipedia.org/wiki/Krylov_subspace>`_ and study the response of the system over a range of frequencies.

-The model is a cylindrical acoustic duct with pressure load on one end and output impedance on other end.
+The model is a cylindrical acoustic duct with pressure load on one end and output impedance on the other end.

 .. code:: ipython3